 The client is the person or company you are completing a project for.
 Admins can always manage, add and edit clients from the Clients section on the sidebar on the left.

 Users are simply the members of your team.
 In Timeneye, there are three different types of users:

 All of these users can be assigned to specific project and group management roles, such as:

 The features and views available change according to a user's permission level.

 Invite new users to join your team from the Team management section of the workspace.

 Tags can be assigned to time entries in Timeneye.
 An entry can be assigned one or more tags, which work across projects and phases.

-Using tags is not compulsory, but we recommend it for when you have to create very detailed timesheets and reports.
+Using tags is not compulsory, but we recommend it when creating very detailed timesheets and reports.

-Every tag is grouped under Tag lists to make it easier to manage and categorize their time.
+Every tag is grouped under Tag lists to make managing and categorizing their time easier.